-For a basic LLM agent in multi-agent, the inference process is formulated as:
+For the LLM agent in multi-agent, the inference process is formulated as:

 where $\mathcal{P}$ is the prompt to let the LLM go to the next step.
-Our PGM-Aware Agent makes inferences conditioned both on the PGM and game contexts.
-As for PGM-Aware Agent, the decision process can be formulated as:
+Our PGM-Aware Agent makes decisions conditioned both on the PGM and game contexts, which can be formulated as:

-where $\mathcal{P}^{\text{decision}}$ is the prompt to guide the LLM to make a decision in the next step. $B_1,B_2,B_3$ are the PGM acquired in ~\autoref{eq:pgm}.
-We have listed the prompts used in basic LLMs and the PGM-Aware Agent in ~\autoref{table:prompt-1} and~\autoref{table:prompt-2}.
+where $\mathcal{P}^{\text{decision}}$ is the prompt to guide the LLM to make a decision given both PGM and context in the next step. $B_1,B_2,B_3$ are the PGM acquired in ~\autoref{eq:pgm}.
+We have listed the prompts used in basic LLMs and the PGM-Aware Agent in ~\ref{apped:game_rule_and_prompt}.